RobbieLD/patterns/README.md

 a list of everyone who might be interested in a bike they simply make a broadcast and let anyone who's interested listen to and act on that broadcasts.

+*** Factory ***

+A factory is a method is a means of abstracting the creation of an object away from it's use.
+Instead of newing and object and then using it straight away, using a factory to create your objects for you means that as long as they subscribe to a common interface you can get what ever kindof object you need from the factory.

+For example imagine several different type of bikes.
+As long they are all subscribe to the IBike interface you can have a factory create you any one you like and you'll still be able to ride (use) it.